Radioland/radioland.github.io/index.md

 ## Description

-Join Gunther in Radioland, where you guide our lovable hero in helping the critters of Radioland get the light and life back from the darkness that has surrounded them.
-In this 3D, puzzle platformer, use three superpowers in order to traverse trecherous environments, solve puzzles, and bring the radio back to Radioland.
-Can you dispel the black fog and save Radioland?
+Join Gunther in Radioland, where you guide our lovable hero in helping the critters of Radioland get life back from the silence that has surrounded them.
+In this 3D puzzle platformer, use the power of radio to traverse colorful environments, solve puzzles, and collect crazy outfits.
+Turn on the radio towers, move the environment, complete the levels and guide Radioland back to a brighter future!

 This game was the result of three months of work in Experimental Game Design with continued development in the spring of 2015.
-We used Unity3D with C#.
+We used Unity3D with C#, Maya, and Photoshop.
+We stream live internet radio using a third-party DLL called BASS from Un4seen Developments.
+Notable programming feats include audio spectrum visualization, spline editor tools supporting mesh generation, a triggered event/effects system, editor scripting, and physics using kinematic rigidbodies.
+Our art style is achieved through ShaderLab shaders which we wrote for tri-planar texture mapping and vertex colored PBR.

 <!--
 ## History